keithpjolley/gitlab-aws/README.md

-# Bootstrap a GitLab Environment
+# Bootstrap a GitLab Environment in AWS

 ## Introduction